Core-Team-META/CC-Player-Titles/README.md

 Created by @NicholasForeman of Team META

-Make sure to read the PlayerTitles_README file for setup and configuration instructions
+Make sure to read the [README](https://core-team-meta.github.io/CC-Player-Titles/) file for setup and configuration instructions

 ## Credits